taksapcanwag/TropForMapping/README.md

 # Tropical forest mapping using high-resolution SAR and deep learning

-This repository contains data, models and scripts used for the MSc thesis of Shoyo Nakamura at Wageningen University in the Netherlands.
+This repository contains scripts and models used for the MSc thesis of Shoyo Nakamura at Wageningen University in the Netherlands.

 ## Table of Contents